-The 2020-21 Doctor of Ministry (DMin) Handbook is effective for the academic period May 1, 2020 to April 30, 2021.
+The 2021-22 Doctor of Ministry (DMin) Handbook is effective for the academic period May 1, 2021 to April 30, 2021.
 References in the calendar to "current academic year" refer to this period for the conjoint DMin degree program offered by member colleges of the Toronto School of Theology (TST).
-This Handbook was approved by Academic Council on April 27, 2020.